 LP employees are active members of their local communities, often volunteering their time and resources to support the needs of their hometowns.
 The LP Foundation supports employees who serve on the Board of Directors of nonprofits designated as 501(c)(3) organizations or Canadian registered charities whose mission falls within the LP Foundation’s giving areas by donating up to $1,500 annually to the organization.

-Grant and sponsorship requests are reviewed by the LP Foundation’s seven-member Board of Trustees annually and approved on the basis of merit and alignment with our giving areas.
+Nashville-area grant requests are reviewed by the LP Foundation’s seven-member Board of Trustees annually and approved on the basis of merit and alignment with our giving areas.

 LP grants are normally awarded in the May-June timeframe.
 To learn more about the process, click here.